nigelhorne/Params-Validate-Strict/README.md

 - `matches`

     A regular expression that the parameter value must match.
+    Checks all members of arrayrefs.

 - `nomatch`

     A regular expression that the parameter value must not match.
+    Checks all members of arrayrefs.

 - `callback`